joseguardo/IntelligentChunking/app/data/processed/original/processed_content.md

+# Transaction Security Documents

 "Transaction Security Documents" means each of the documents listed as being a Transaction Security Document in paragraph 3 of part 1 schedule 2 (Conditions Precedent) and any document required to be delivered to the Facility Agent under paragraph 12 of part 2 of schedule 2 (Conditions Precedent) or clause 26.38(e) (Conditions Subsequent) together with any other document entered into by any Obligor creating or expressed to create any Security over all or any part of its assets in respect of the obligations of any of the Obligors under any of the Senior Finance Documents;

 "Transfer Certificate" means a certificate substantially in the form set out in schedule 4 (Form of Transfer Certificate) or any other form agreed between the Facility Agent and the Parent;

 "Transfer Date" means, in relation to a transfer, the later of:

-- (a) the proposed Transfer Date specified in the relevant Assignment Agreement or Transfer Certificate; and
+1. (a) the proposed Transfer Date specified in the relevant Assignment Agreement or Transfer Certificate; and
-- (b) the date on which the Facility Agent executes the relevant Assignment Agreement or Transfer Certificate;
+2. (b) the date on which the Facility Agent executes the relevant Assignment Agreement or Transfer Certificate;

 "Treasury Transactions" means any derivative transaction entered into in connection with protection against or benefit from fluctuation in any rate or price;